Walt Nauta: Federal investigation and indictment

 The federal magistrate judge twice postponed Nauta's arraignment so Stanley Woodward—Nauta's Washington, D.C. lawyer, whose fees were paid by Trump's Save America political action committee—could find local counsel admitted to practice in the Southern District of Florida with whom to work, as required by court rules.
 (Woodward was not a member of the local court bar, and thus was appearing pro hac vice.)
+Nauta's attorney Stanley Woodward alleged in a court filing that at an August 2022 meeting, Jay Bratt, a senior prosecutor on Smith's team, had improperly linked Woodward's candidacy for a judgeship to whether Nauta would cooperate with prosecutors.
+Prosecutors denied any impropriety.
+In a filing unsealed in 2024, the special counsel's office said the exchange was "purely professional" and denied that anyone had threatened Woodward.
+At a May 2024 hearing, a prosecutor called the misconduct claim "garbage" and "a fantasy".
+In September 2023, House Judiciary Committee Chairman Jim Jordan opened an investigation into the allegations.
+Bratt retired from the Justice Department in January 2025 after 34 years.

-Following extensive pre-trial motions; in July 2024, Judge Cannon held that the Justice Department appointed special counsel Jack Smith illegally.
+Following extensive pre-trial motions, in July 2024, Judge Cannon held that the Justice Department appointed special counsel Jack Smith illegally.
 Smith ended the criminal case against Trump after his November presidential election win but appealed the dismissal of Nauta and De Oliveira.
 On February 11, 2025, the U.S. Court of Appeals for the 11th Circuit dismissed the case upon the federal prosecutor's request.
+Attorneys for Nauta and De Oliveira contested the charges and opposed the Justice Department's efforts to continue the case on appeal.
+The administration had the case dismissed rather than pardon Nauta.
+CNN reported that a pardon was avoided because it would "connote guilt".

 Trump second term

-Nauta continued working with Donald Trump during his second term in office.
-In March 2025, Trump nominated Nauta to serve on the board of visitors for the U.S. Naval Academy.